-In Morocco, the capital is Rabat and the population is about 34.38 million (2015).
+In Morocco, the capital is Rabat and the population is about 37 million.
 The official language is Arabic, but French is also spoken and Spanish speakers can be found in northern parts of the country.
 The dominant religion is Islam.
 Morocco’s top exports are cars, insulated wire, phosphoric acid, mixed mineral or chemical fertilizers, and calcium phosphates.
 The time zone is 5 hours ahead of EST.

 Travelers should be aware that it is considered rude to handle food with your left hand in Morocco, as this hand is used for going to the bathroom and for cleaning things.